Uka4me/GraphQl.EfCore.Translate/README.md

 }
 ```

-This request will be converted to
+This query will be equivalent to the following expression

 ```
 var query = dbContext.Users